How to Actually Study for the INBDE: What Moves the Needle

 So what's the bottom line?

 Videos, AI tools, structured programs, all of it has value.
-But the thing that actually determines your performance on an 8-hour exam is how many INBDE practice questions you've done and how fast you can move through them accurately.
+But the thing that actually determines your performance on the INBDE is how many practice questions you've done and how fast you can move through them accurately.
 That's it.

 If I had to do it over again, I'd spend less time on passive content and more time in active question practice from the very beginning, tracking my speed, letting my performance data guide what I reviewed, and just grinding through as many questions as possible.
 That's the process.
 Everything else supports it.

 This whole experience is really what led to building Blip.
-After going through the exam myself, I wanted a tool built around exactly this approach: high volume, speed-based question practice, with built-in Smart Review that automatically surfaces what you need to work on based on how you're actually performing.
-It tracks your time per question, looks at what you're marking as confident vs. needs work, what you're answering correctly and incorrectly, and feeds you questions accordingly.
+After going through the exam myself, I wanted a tool built around exactly this approach: high-volume, speed-based drilling with Adaptive mode that automatically surfaces what you need to work on.
 No manual study planning required.

 You don't need to use Blip to follow this approach.
 Whatever resource you use, just make sure it lets you do reps at volume, track your speed, and review efficiently.
 That's the framework.
 The tool is secondary.
 Find something that supports it and go.